Rückblick auf 2024: Wie adelphi globale Umweltlösungen voranbringt

 With globalization under attack now more than ever, companies — supported by governments, consumers, and civil society — need to show in a convincing manner that they can manage their supply chains in an effective way and act like responsible global citizens.

-Daniel Weiss is a Senior Project Manager at the Berlin think-tank adelphi.
+Daniel Weiss is a Senior Project Manager at adelphi research.
 For more than eight years, he has been leading projects on a national and international level in the fields of sustainability strategies in politics and economy, green economy, and environmental management.
 Daniel is one of the authors of the Atlas on Environmental Impacts: Supply Chains (2017).

 "4 ways to help save the planet with more sustainable supply chains" has been published online on 20 September 2017.
 Republished with kind permission by Devex.